highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 A *place name* is a domain's unique name within the High Fidelity Metaverse and it is one of the easiest ways for other users to reach your domain.

-Your randomly generated place name cannot be show in the [High Fidelity Directory](https://highfidelity.com/directory) or be authenticated (it can be impersonated).
+Your randomly generated place name cannot be shown in the [High Fidelity Directory](https://highfidelity.com/directory) or be authenticated (it can be impersonated).
 You also cannot choose the generated place name.

 You can [purchase a place name](../place-names) of your choice for your domain.